 International Mother Language Day 2019 was observed on February 21.
-This year the United Nation’s theme was how indigenous languages can be an important factor in development, peace and reconciliation.
+This year the United Nations’ theme was about how indigenous languages can be an important factor in development, peace and reconciliation.

-The world has more than 7,000 languages and hence this day is the perfect celebration for multilingualism and serves as a reminder as to how words connect us, empower us and help us communicate our feelings to others.
+The world has more than 7,000 languages and hence this day is the perfect celebration for multilingualism.
+It serves as a reminder as to how words connect us, empower us and help us communicate our feelings to others.
 According to India’s 2001 Census, the country alone has about 22 officially recognized languages, 1,635 rationalized mother tongues and 234 identifiable mother tongues!

 Audrey Azoulay, Director-General of UNESCO, said, “Indigenous peoples number some 370 million and their languages account for the majority of the approximately 7,000 living languages on Earth.
 Many indigenous peoples continue to suffer from marginalization, discrimination and extreme poverty, and are the victims of human-rights violations.

 The multilingual and multicultural societies exist through their languages which transmit and preserve traditional knowledge and cultures in a sustainable way.”

 Living in Britain, we are exposed to a plethora of diverse communities and languages.
 This day can be a reminder on how multiculturalism helps us thrive as a society together.